Puppies and Stairs: When is it Safe? (Breeder Advice)

-From the day your puppy joins your family at around 8 to 10 weeks old, their little paws may be able to handle a step or two.
+From the day the puppy joins your family at around 8 to 10 weeks old, they might try to climb a step or two.

 Do Stairs Harm Your Dog’s Joints?